hikeventures/hikeventures.github.io/_posts/2015-05-7-best-tents-for-backpacking-and-packrafting.markdown

 **Weight:** 2.4 kg
 **Area inner tent:** 2.0 m²

 The Hilleberg Soulo is a very strong solo expedition tent.
-If strenght is important to you and you need a dedicated vestibule then you should choose the Soulo rather than the Unna.
+If strength is important to you and you need a dedicated vestibule then you should choose the Soulo rather than the Unna.

 ## Non-freestanding tents